 Gardner, Richard A.

-Custody Court Crisis
+Family Court Custody Crisis

-What is a Protective Mother
+What is a Protective Mother?

 A protective mother is a mother who has a child with an abusive partner who, during the divorce or custody process, finds her abusive partner is threatening to take custody of her child.
 Often, but not always, these cases involve child abuse as well, and the term could be applied to a case where there is child abuse, no domestic violence, and the abuser still gets unsupervised time with his children.